4 Myths about Gun Buying

 In an ever-changing world, convenience seems to be what matters most.
 We understand that and created a website that’s simple and easy to use.
 But we haven’t forgotten our roots and our commitment to provide old-school customer service, for which we don’t charge a prime fee.

 In our customer-friendly environment, there are no high-pressure sales tactics.
 No one earns a commission on products sold.
-So, regardless of who you are or what kind of product you’re considering, we’ll spend time answering your questions and offering you the best products, advice, and service.
+So, regardless of who you are, or whether you’re considering a used shotgun or a new Glock, Smith & Wesson, Ruger, Sig, or Springfield, we’ll spend time answering your questions and offering you the best products, advice, and service.

 Why This Guide?